VariantSync/DiffDetective/README.md

 ### [1] Classifying Edits to Variability in Source Code (ESEC/FSE 2022)

+> P. M. Bittner, C.Tinnes, A. Schultheiß, S. Viegener, T. Kehrer, T. Thüm. _Views on Edits to Variational Software_.
+In Proceedings of the 30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2022), ACM, New York, NY, November 2022

 <img padding="10" align="right" src="https://www.acm.org/binaries/content/gallery/acm/publications/artifact-review-v1_1-badges/artifacts_evaluated_reusable_v1_1.png" alt="ACM Artifacts Evaluated Reusable" width="114" height="113"/>

-In this work, we used DiffDetective to classify edits to variation software in the change histories of 44 open-source C-preprocessor-based software projects.
+In this work, we used DiffDetective to classify the effect of edits on the variability of the edited source code in the change histories of 44 open-source C-preprocessor-based software projects.

 Our replication package and further information can be found in the [README](replication/esecfse22/README.md) file in the respective directory (`replication/esecfse22`).